danwag06/tag-manager/README.md

-# Tag Manager
+# Wags Tags

-A tool for creating consistent tagged releases that follow semantic versioning.
+A simple tool for creating consistent tagged releases that follow semantic versioning.

 ## Features